l-teles/steampipe-plugin-fleetdm/README.md

   seen_time,
   team_name,
-  uptime -- Uptime in nanoseconds
-FROM
-  fleetdm_host
-WHERE
-  platform = 'darwin' AND status = 'online'
+  uptime -- Uptime in nanoseconds from fleetdm_host where platform = 'darwin' and status = 'online' order by id;
-ORDER BY
-  id;
 ```